Frost-Lord/FrostLink/README.md

-# ArcticArch
+# FrostLink

-ArcticArch is a powerful and flexible reverse proxy tool developed in Rust.
+FrostLink is a powerful and flexible reverse proxy tool developed in Rust.
 It's designed to route requests efficiently from public domains to local servers, supporting both HTTP and HTTPS traffic.
 ArcticArch is particularly useful for exposing local development servers to the internet or for setting up a custom routing scheme in a microservices architecture.

 ## Features